slor8/iBookTracker/ProjectPlan.md

 - [X] Set up authentication locally
 - [X] Set up authentication on AWS
 - [X] Add the Book and IssueBook
-- [X] Create book and issueBook entities
+- [X] Create book and returnBook entities
-- [ ] Update view IssueBook
+- [X] Update view IssueBook
 - [X] Review and incorporate any feedback from Checkpoint 2.

 ### Week 8
 - [X] Weekly journal entry
 - [X] Create book report table
-- [X] Create issueBook report table
+- [X] Create returnBook report table
 - [X] Add the book report entity
 - [X] Create the book DAO and unit tests
-- [X] Create the issueBook DAO and unit tests
+- [X] Create the returnBook DAO and unit tests
 - [X] Build the book jsp
-- [X] Build the issueBook jsp
+- [X] Build the returnBook jsp
 - [X] Prepare for Checkpoint 3: Deployed to AWS, at least one JSP that display data from the database is implemented.

 ### Week 9